Land mines in North Africa

-This article discusses the problem represented by land mines in North Africa, the consequent suffering of its peoples, and how the countries in the region deal with this problem.
+The majority of land mines in North Africa are the product of the North African campaign during World War II and remain a hazard decades later.
+Later conflicts, including the 1977 Libyan-Egyptian War and the 2011 Libyan civil war, further exacerbated this problem.

 History

 On 10 June 1940, during World War II, Italy declared war on Great Britain and France.
 This declaration included the Italian colonies and colonists already located in Africa.
 The Italians initially attacked Egypt, and the British, allied to the Egyptians by the 1936 treaty, counterattacked and occupied Cyrenaica.
 The Italians asked for help from their German allies; as a result, the Germans entered the North African theatre of war.
 The war continued with no decisive victory until the German-Italian forces were defeated at the Second Battle of Alamein in late 1942.
 German-Italian forces withdrew from Egypt and Libya to Tunisia, and the Americans arrived in North Africa on 8 November 1942, during Operation Torch to assist the British.
 American and British forces defeated their opponents on 12 May 1943, ending the North African campaign.

 During the war, each side used land-mines to impede the enemy's progress.
 While it is unknown how many mines were used throughout North Africa, it is known from the memoirs of Erwin Rommel that some 80,000 mines were laid at the Buerat-Line in Libya.

 Many of the mines are still operational and pose a risk to local populations.
 The responsibility for removing them has been left to the governments of North African nations.